Tampa police chief resigns after dodging traffic ticket - NewsBreak

 Tampa police chief resigns after dodging traffic ticket

-TAMPA, Fla.
-(AP) — The police chief in Tampa, Florida, resigned Monday after using her position to escape a ticket during a traffic stop involving a golf cart driven by her husband.
+The police chief in Tampa, Fla., resigned Monday after using her position to escape a ticket during a traffic stop involving a golf cart driven by her husband.

 The deputy issued only a verbal warning instead of a citation, according to the internal affairs review.
 The golf cart did not have a license tag, a requirement for when such vehicles are driven on public streets.
 O'Connor's husband, Keith, said they had just come from a restaurant and didn't usually drive the cart on streets.